The Bible says in Psalm 119:11 "I have hidden your word in my heart, that I might not sin against you."

 As little sponges, it is so important to help children - in fun ways - hide God's Word in their hearts.

-• Memory verses set to songs are the easiest way for most people to learn and remember.
+Memory verses set to songs are the easiest way for most people to learn and remember.
 There are amazing CD's available to help learn verses.
-Here are my favorites:
+Below are my favorites:

-• Adults, use the website IMemorize.org or for downloadable apps check out iMemorize, Fighter Verses, or Remember Me.
-This program hides more and more words as you go along.
-Simply copy and paste chosen text into the program.
-Memorize scripture while standing in line at the grocery store, car-line, or waiting at the doctor's office.
+Use the website IMemorize.org or for downloadable apps check out iMemorize, Fighter Verses, or Remember Me.
+Remember Me progressively hides more words as you go along.
+Simply copy and paste chosen text into the programs to allow you to memorize scripture while standing in line at the grocery store, car-line, or waiting at the doctor's office.

 All of the ABCJesusLovesMe Preschool and Bible Curricula contain weekly memory verses to coordinate with the Bible lesson.
-Almost every verse has a linked song to help in memory.
-Some of the memory verses only contain part of the Bible verse.
+Almost every verse includes a song to help aid in memory.
 Add or subtract from the verse's length as needed to meet your child's memorizing ability.